 Given the above, should you skip hedging your arbitrage bets?
 Well, if you are fine with arbing for a year or two without turning a profit you could … I guess.
 Unfortunately I don’t know many people who would wait for that long.
 Moreover, you need to pay your arbitrage software and transaction fees in the meantime and they don’t really depend on how well your arbitrage business is running.

 So for me, it’s a clear no. I always hedge my arbs and I believe this to be the superior strategy from a risk/reward perspective.
+More importantly, you could always hedge just some part of the risk if you are unsure which way to take.
+Betting only half the amount you would otherwise in the sharp could be one possible strategy.
 But since everyone has their own risk appetite, feel free to decide for yourself.
 Just make sure to keep the numbers above in mind.

 By the way, this simplified example can also give you an idea about the inherent variance in most value betting strategies.
 An edge of around 1% is what most successful value bettors and tipsters work with.
 You might make good money, but you would be in for a wild ride.

 If anyone has some related experience, I would love to read from you in the comments.
 If you want to run your own Monte Carlo simulations you can check out this video or drop me an email at firstname.lastname@example.org and I will give you my Excel sheet.

 Thanks for reading and see you around!